 As the use cases for our creative solutions expand, we believe our customers are seeking alternative means to consume our offerings.
-As a result, we have seen continued demand for our monthly subscription products, including our suite of multi-asset subscriptions, launched during 2021.
-These multi-asset products are credit-based and enable customers to license images, footage and music in a single subscription.
+As a result, we have seen demand for our monthly subscription products.
 Our monthly subscriptions provide for either a fixed number of content licenses or credits that may be used to download content during the period.
 Our subscription-based pricing model makes the creative process easier because customers can download content in our collection for use in their creative process without incremental costs, which provides greater creative freedom and helps improve work product.
 In addition, customers may also purchase licenses through other contractual plans where the customer commits to buy a predetermined quantity of content licenses that may be downloaded over a period of time, generally between one month to one year.
 For users who need less content, individual content licenses may also be purchased on a transactional basis, paid for at the time of download.